 Obstetrics and Gynaecology

-The Discipline of Obstetrics and Gynaecology specialises in education and research in the wellbeing of women, their babies, the reproductive health of men, and the health of future generations.
-We are internationally-recognised for excellence in these areas.
+The Discipline of Obstetrics and Gynaecology specialises in education and research in the wellbeing and reproductive health of women and their babies, the reproductive health of men, and the health of future generations.
+We are internationally recognised for excellence in these areas.

 Extensive undergraduate teaching